Offshore & Maritime Personal Injury

 - If I Am An Offshore Worker, Does The Jones Act Apply To Me?

 - What Should I Do If I Am Injured At Work?

 - What Does It Cost To Hire A Maritime Injury Lawyer?

 - Jones Act FAQ

 How Much Is A Typical Offshore Injury Case Worth?

 Offshore and maritime work is no walk in the park; the work can be stressful and hard, but workers find it rewarding, and their contribution to our nation’s economy is immense.
 We owe them a debt of gratitude.
-The motivation for undertaking demanding work is often family.
-Offshore and maritime workers are often strongly devoted family people, men and women who care deeply for, and are concerned about, their families’ security.
+Offshore and maritime workers are often strongly devoted family people who care deeply for, and are concerned about, their families’ security.
 When an accident happens, it’s common for workers to first think of their families.
-Injuries mean time off work, and time of work means dipping into savings, or worse if there are no savings.
-When you add in medical bills and associated costs, the situation could quickly escalate into an economic emergency.
+Injuries mean time off work, and time off work means dipping into savings, or worse if there are no savings.
+When you add medical bills and associated costs, the situation could quickly escalate into an economic emergency.